Antonio Villaraigosa, Mayor of Los Angeles

 By Andrew Stevens, Deputy Editor

-19 February 2007: The first elected from its majority Latino community, Antonio Villaraigosa was elected the 41st mayor of Los Angeles on 17 May 2005 when he beat incumbent James Hahn in a run-off vote.
+4 March 2009: The first from its majority Latino community, Antonio Villaraigosa became the 41st mayor of Los Angeles in May 2005 when he beat incumbent James Hahn in a run-off vote.
 Though seen as a competent mayor with 24 years of elected office behind him, the city’s Afro-American voters were seen to punish Hahn over his dismissal of LA police chief Bernard C. Parks in a low turnout poll, electing fellow Democrat Villaraigosa.
-Snr Villaraigosa unsuccessfully sought the mayoralty in 2001 but has held a variety of elected posts, including as a state assembly member.
-The mayor has been short-listed for the 2008 World Mayor Award.

 Born in 1953 as Antonio Villar to a Mexican father and mother of Mexican descent, his upbringing was blighted by acute poverty, his father’s alcoholism and domestic violence – to this day he is not in contact with his father.
 He now says he feels he has no need to defend his expensive tastes in clothes, given his childhood years.
 He was expelled from high school for fighting and became a civil rights activist at just 15, campaigning alongside Cesar Chavez.
 Although the young Villar was to come into contact with the city’s notorious gang culture, a tutor at East Los Angeles College paid for him to take his SATs.
 Villar’s passion for activism remained with him at college, where he led protests against the Vietnam war.
 Having graduated from UCLA with a degree in history, he also obtained a doctorate in jurisprudence from the Peoples’ College of Law.